-TechSeal's extrusion and splicing capabilities provide multiple solutions for these types of applications for several reasons:
+TechSeal's extrusion and splicing capabilities provide multiple solutions for applications with wandering grooves for several reasons:

-- 1. The seals are not molded.
-In many instances special molded shapes seals are used in wandering groove applications.
-The molds are part or application specific typically used to produce seals to solve one specific problem.
-If the part volume is high, multiple cavities and/or multiple molds may be required. - 2.
-The optimum seal can be selected from TechSeal's standard profile offering, or custom designed in conjunction with our Application Engineering staff.
-We have almost an unlimited offering of profile and material combinations. - 3.
-The profile can be either solid or hollow. - 4.
-The optimum developed length, and resultant spliced diameter, of the seal can easily be validated in the application simply by evaluating a series of different spliced lengths in the assembly.
+- The seals are not molded.
+In many instances special molded shape seals are used in wandering groove applications.
+The molds are part or application specific - typically used to produce seals to solve one specific problem.
+If the part volume is high, multiple cavities and / or multiple molds may be required. - The optimal seal can be selected from TechSeal's standard profile offering or custom designed in conjunction with our Application Engineering team.
+We have almost an unlimited offering of profiles and material combinations. - 3.
+The profile can either be solid or hollow. - 4.
+The optimum developed length and resultant spliced diameter of the seal can easily be validated in the application simply by evaluating a series of different spliced lengths in the assembly.
 This can not be accomplished with a molded product without a series of prototype tools.